Seirdy/seirdy.one/content/posts/website-best-practices.md

 About fonts
 -----------

-I recommend setting the default font to `sans-serif`.
-Avoid `system-ui`: [it causes issues](https://infinnie.github.io/blog/2017/systemui.html) among readers whose system fonts don't cover your website's charset.
+I recommend setting the default font to `sans-serif`. [`system-ui` causes issues](https://infinnie.github.io/blog/2017/systemui.html) among readers whose system fonts don't cover your website's charset.

 If you really want, you could use serif instead of sans-serif; however, serif fonts tend to look worse on low-res monitors.
 Not every screen's <abbr title="Dots Per Inch">DPI</abbr> has three digits.
 Accommodate users' default zoom levels by keeping your font size the same as most similar websites.